huntdatacenter/docs/docs/do-science/tools/technical/rdp.md

 ## How do I order a mobaxterm RDP ?

 You can find your preconfigured RDP MobaXterm session in your access link which you received in your onboarding email.
+If you need a new link you can request one trough here [Lab access link](https://docs.hdc.ntnu.no/do-science/service-desk/#request-lab-access-link-reissue)

 ![image_rdp1](./images/create_rdp.png)